rad-muk3/NewsArticleEvaluator/README.md

 	 - The project server is setup to run in port:8081.

-## Setup the Aylien API Key and SDK
+# Setup the Aylien API Key and SDK (sign up for the key from the aylien website)
-## Setup the Environment variables to use the API Key
+# Setup the Environment variables to use the API Key
+     - create a .env file and add your API id and API Key using template like:
+     - APP_ID = Your API ID
+     - APP_KEY = Your API KEY
-## Use the Aylien API to get the endpoints.
+# Use the Aylien API to get the endpoints.
-## Use service workers to make sure your app works offline when server is not listening to port.
+# Use service workers to make sure your app works offline when server is not listening to port.